 Graduates from the Athletic Training Program at Brockport are currently working in many different settings across the country including colleges and universities, professional sport teams, high schools, sports medicine clinics, and many others.
 In a typical graduating class, approximately 75% of the graduating students attend graduate school while approximately 25% pursue employment in the field.

-Students who are formally accepted into the Professional Portion of the Athletic Training Major and successfully complete the program are eligible to take the Board of Certification Examination.
+Students who are formally accepted into the Professional Phase of the Athletic Training Major and successfully complete the program are eligible to take the Board of Certification Examination.
 For additional information regarding the Athletic Training Major please contact Dr. Tim Henry at (585)-395-5357 or by e-mail: email@example.com.